idenovasi/scroll-top/readme.txt

 1. Log in to your WordPress admin panel and go to Plugins -> Add New
 2. Type **scroll top** in the search box and click on search button.
-3. Find Scroll Top plugin.
+3. Find ID Back To Top plugin.
 4. Then click on Install Now after that activate the plugin.
-5. Go to Settings -> Scroll Top.
+5. Go to Settings -> Back To Top.

 **Installing Via FTP**